GSK-AI/campfire/README.md

-# CAMPFIRE: Downstream evaluations of channel agnostic vision transformer
+# CAMPFIRE: Downstream evaluations of channel agnostic vision transformers
 Repository for code used to run experiments in "Out-of-distribution evaluations of channel agnostic masked autoencoders in fluorescence microscopy"

 ### 1. How to use code to pretrain, and evaluate channel agnostic model